Taking back the room

 2. Make eye contact with every single one in the room.

-3. Follow up by responding with "as this is only the first stage of negotiations, I didn't want to inconvenience my team members" or "once we move on to the serious issues, I will bring in my team."
+3. Follow up by responding with, "As this is only the first stage of negotiations, I didn't want to inconvenience my team members", or "Once we move on to the serious issues, I will bring in my team."

 4. Move to sit in the power chair in the room (this could be at the head of the table or directly in the middle, opposite to them).
 Make a big show about taking your place.